 Civil and environmental engineers design, plan and construct infrastructure systems including buildings, bridges, highways, airports, tunnels, pipelines, channels, waste-water systems, waste site, remediation systems, power generating plants, manufacturing facilities, dams and harbors.
 These infrastructure systems are key to sustaining human development and activities, and civil and environmental engineers must consider technical as well as economic, environmental, aesthetic and social aspects.

 Students who do well in their undergraduate program are encouraged to consider graduate work and may take some of their electives in preparation for graduate study.
-The Sequential Undergraduate/Graduate Studies programs available in this department are described http://cee.engin.umich.edu/sequentialapplicants.
+The Sequential Undergraduate/Graduate Studies program available in this department is described https://cee.engin.umich.edu/academics/graduate/admissions/sugs/

 Information and assistance regarding fellowships and assistantships for graduate studies may be obtained in the Graduate Student Services of the Department of Civil and Environmental Engineering.

 Professor Yafeng Yin, Interim Department Chair of Civil and Environmental Engineering